sonicfurqan/CSS-101/08. Sizing Units/readme.md

 # vh,vw

-    with this parameters sizing can be defined in refrence to view port
+    with these parameters, sizing can be defined in reference to viewport

 ```css